 We are always welcoming new board members, if interested please contact Kimberly.

-Through ensembles, classes, private instruction, guest artists, master classes, and performances, students in the All-City Jazz Program have many opportunities to grow and learn.
+Through ensembles, classes, guest artists, master classes, and performances, students in the All-City Jazz Program have many opportunities to grow and learn.

 Our goal is to provide students with an opportunity to perform fun, exciting, and challenging music in a small group setting.